-- Robotics and Automation, 120 HE credits
+- Master in Robotics and Automation, 120 credits (2 years)

-- Robotics and Automation, 60 HE credits
+- Master in Robotics and Automation, 60 credits (1 year)

 If you are admitted to a distance course

 As a distance learner you can have your books sent to your home address.
-Find more information on our Library – distance studies web page
+Find more information on our Library – distance studies page

 How it works – studying distance education

 Please note that there are modules tied to a certain date, for instance, supervision, compulsory online meetings or various examinations.
 There cab be courses which require you to attend one or more sessions on campus in Trollhättan while other courses are completely web-based.

 As a distance student, part of your programme is delivered in recorded lectures via Canvas.
 If a programme or course is given in collaboration with another university, a different tool may be used.
 The recordings are usually generated in a studio on campus or from classroom lectures.
 Open Education Resources (OER) may also be used.

 Zoom is a web-based conferencing system with full audio, video and screen sharing capabilities.
 When you connect to a ZOOM-meeting, you should use a headset to avoid audio feedback.
 If possible, set up and test your audio devices 15-20 minutes before the start of the meeting.
 This also gives you time to follow the lecturer’s instructions, etc. How to connect to a ZOOM-meeting